Facebook Ads Insights Tool

 Introduction

-Colombia’s Facebook Ads CPMs sit far below the global benchmark, but the story over the past year is one of rising momentum and sharper seasonal swings.
-Starting at 1.60 in November 2024, Colombia’s cost per thousand impressions climbed into mid-2s through spring, cooled in late summer, then surged to a standout October peak before easing in November 2025.
+Colombia’s cost-per-thousand-impressions (CPM) profile tells a compact, contrasting story next to the global benchmark: much lower absolute costs but relatively sharper month-to-month swings.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in Colombia compared to the global benchmark.

 The story in the data